Kae1thas/OOP-cpp-2/README.md

 # Labwork2

-Objective of the work: to study basic concepts (classes, subclasses, and methods).
-Implement fundamental principles of object-oriented programming.
+Objective of the work: to study the principle of Object-Oriented Programming (OOP) inheritance.
+Implement the fundamental principles of object-oriented programming.

 Task:
-Create a class description for vector objects defined by coordinates of endpoints in three-dimensional space.
-Provide operations for vector addition and subtraction to obtain a new vector (sum or difference), calculation of the scalar product of two vectors, vector length, and cosine of the angle between vectors.
-Write a program demonstrating the class's functionality, including a menu for testing all class methods.
+Write a program demonstrating the interaction with objects of two types, T1 and T2, by creating a system of corresponding classes.
+Each object should have an identifier (in the form of an arbitrary string of characters) and one or more fields to store the object's state (current values).
+The client (main function) should have access to the following basic operations (methods): create an object, delete an object, show the value of an object, and other additional operations (depending on the variant).
+Encapsulate the operations for creating and deleting objects in the Factory class.
+Provide a menu allowing the demonstration of the specified operations.
+If necessary, additional methods (e.g., copy constructor, assignment operation, etc.) should be added to the developed classes to ensure their proper functioning.

-During this laboratory work, I studied basic concepts (classes, subclasses, and methods) and learned to implement the fundamental principles of object-oriented programming.
+During this laboratory work, I studied fundamental concepts (classes, subclasses, and methods) and learned to implement the fundamental principles of object-oriented programming.